tong-ece-cmu/Unnamed-Simulator/README.md

 ## Tool box

 **assembler.py** is a RISC-V assembler I wrote.
 It compiles assembly into machine code in mem file format.
 I used it to compile assembly test cases.
 Create a new program string in the python script, point the asem variable to the new program string, and hit the run button of your python IDE to print machine code in console.
+See [Wiki](https://github.com/tong-ece-cmu/Unnamed-Simulator/wiki/RISC-V-Assembler) for detail.

+**Spyder (Anacoda Python)** is the Python IDE I currently use, it has a nice GUI to show all the declared variables and their values.

 **SIEMENS ModelSim PE Student Edition** is the simulator I currently use.